Dickinsonia: Description

 Dickinsonia fossils are known only in the form of imprints and casts in sandstone beds.
 The specimens found range from a few millimetres to about 1.4 m in length, and from a fraction of a millimetre to a few millimetres thick.
 They are nearly bilaterally symmetric, segmented, round or oval in outline, slightly expanded to one end (i.e. egg-shaped outline).
 The rib-like segments are radially inclined towards the wide and narrow ends, and the width and length of the segments increases towards the wide end of the fossil.
 The body is divided into two by a midline ridge or groove, except for a single unpaired segment at one end, dubbed the "anterior most unit" suggested to represent the front of the organism.
 It is disputed whether the segments are offset from each other following glide reflection, and are thus isomers, or whether the segments are symmetric across the midline, and thus follow true bilateral symmetry, as the specimens displaying the offset may be the result of taphonomic distortion.
 Dickinsonia could perhaps have had both at the same time, with one side of the organism being glide reflected and the other having true symmetry.

 The body of Dickinsonia is suggested to have been sack-like, with the outer layer being made of a resistant but unmineralised material.
 Some specimens from Russia show the presence of branched internal structures.
 Some authors have suggested that the underside of the body bore cilia, as well as infolded pockets.
+Dickinsonia is suggested to have lacked a mouth, anus and gut tract.

 Dickinsonia is suggested to have grown by adding a new pair of segments/isomers at the end opposite the unpaired "anterior most unit".
 Dickinsonia probably exhibited indeterminate growth (having no maximum size), though it is suggested that the addition of new segments slowed down later in growth.
 Deformed specimens from Russia indicate that individuals of Dickinsonia could regenerate after being damaged.